Dream Park: Plot

-And the Game opens with a bang.
-Sent to (simulated) Melanesia to retrieve some sort of World War II-era superweapon, dark magic rips Henderson's team out of the sky, forcing them to fight their way across New Guinea.
+And the game opens with a bang.
+Henderson's team are sent to (simulated) Melanesia to retrieve some sort of World War II-era superweapon, but dark magic rips them out of the sky, forcing them to fight their way across New Guinea.
 Demigods, Cargo Cult magicians, and an army of laughing zombies stand between them and victory.

-But even as Henderson's team hacks their way through the jungle, the real world threatens the Game.
+But even as Henderson's team hacks their way through the jungle, the real world threatens the game.
 A multi-million dollar experimental prototype has been stolen from Dream Park R&D, and a guard murdered.
 And all the evidence suggests that someone from within the game is responsible.